like2000/PyHEADTAIL/README.md

   - Changed general_parameters to GeneralParameters as an input for RFSectionParameters
   - Changed rf_params to RFSectionParameters as an input for RingAndRFSection
   - Secured the cases where the user input momentum compaction with higher orders than 2

-- Thoughts
-  - Changing the counter location, or leave it only in the longitudinal_tracker but not needed as a list anymore.

 PYHEADTAIL LONGITUDINAL v1.0